ULL-ESIT-PL-2425/parser-left-side-crguezl/README.md

 babel packages/babel-parser/src/ -d packages/babel-parser/lib/
 ```

-and then is going to call `gulp build-rollup` to bundle all the files in the final `lib/index.js`:
+and then is going to call `gulp build-rollup` to bundle all the files in the final `lib/index.js`.
+Here is the output:

 ```bash
 ➜  parser-left-side-crguezl git:(main) ✗ npm run build